terrier-org/pyterrier/docs/rewrite.rst

 NB: Acutally, we have simplified the rewritten query - in practice, we also (a) set the weight of the proximity terms to be low using a `#combine()` operator and (b) set a proximity term weighting model.

 This transfomer is only compatible with BatchRetrieve, as Terrier supports the `#1` and `#uwN` complex query terms operators.
+The Terrier index must have blocks (positional information) recorded in the index.

 .. autoclass:: pyterrier.rewrite.SequentialDependence
     :members: transform